 If you host a restaurant loyalty/rewards program for guests, try sending out a survey to participants via your restaurant's CRM solution.
 Offer a promotional discount to everyone who participates as well as the chance to win a gift card to your restaurant.

 Pull rich sales reporting from your restaurant point-of-sale system.
-One of the benefits of Toast’s point-of-sale technology is the robust customer report feature: Restaurant owners and operators can isolate customers who visited during a given period then drill down and learn more about each customer’s unique behavior while in your restaurant.When it comes to developing buyer personas around common customer types, the frequent visitors report from Toast will undoubtedly be your strongest source of data.
-This report isolates your most frequent visitors and compiles valuable data about their preferences and behavior all in one place.
-Analyzing and finding commonalities amongst this set — from popular menu items, time of visit, total spend, and valuable demographic data like age, gender, and address — will set your buyer persona development off on the right foot.
+One of the benefits of Toast’s point-of-sale technology is the robust customer report feature: Restaurant owners and operators can isolate customers who visited during a given period then drill down and learn more about each customer’s unique behaviour while in your restaurant.When it comes to developing buyer personas around common customer types, the frequent visitors report from Toast will undoubtedly be your strongest source of data.
+This report isolates your most frequent visitors and compiles valuable data about their preferences and behaviour all in one place.
+Analysing and finding commonalities amongst this set — from popular menu items, time of visit, total spend, and valuable demographic data like age, gender, and address — will set your buyer persona development off on the right foot.

 After you’ve zeroed in on your customer clusters, it’s time to turn them into buyer personas.
 For each cluster of customers you’ve identified who share 5+ commonalities, you’ll want to create a persona.
 As previously stated, it’s common for businesses to have multiple buyer personas.